WheteThunger/PowerlessElectronics/README.md

 - Optionally only applies to entities deployed by players with permissions, configurable per entity type
 - Designed to work with circuits, so inputs with a wire in them are ignored

+Note: This plugin does **not** allow altering power consumption itself, nor does it allow altering power generation of vanilla generators such as solar panels.

 ## Installation

 1. Add the plugin to the `oxide/plugins` directory of your Rust server installation